Martin finds out he could have avoided a sky-high interest rate in our latest video collaboration with Matthew Giuffrida.

 Another factor to consider with balance transfer cards is the duration of the interest-free period.
 If your total debt can be paid off reasonably within the interest-free period, the card may be an ideal option for you.
-If your total debt is too high to pay off during the zero interest period, consider using a balance transfer card to pay off your debt with the highest interest or another portion of your debt.
+If your total debt is too high to pay off during the zero-interest period, consider using a balance transfer card to pay off your debt with the highest interest or another portion of your debt.

 Online lenders for personal loans tend to charge a loan origination fee which is a one-time charge taken from the total loan amount received by the debtor.
 Origination fees can be anywhere up to 6% of the total loan amount and the fee is included in the loan’s annual percentage rate calculation.

 Typically, banks and credit unions do not charge an origination fee for personal loans.
-Be sure to read the fine print of personal loan agreements before signing to full understand the fees you will incur.
+Be sure to read the fine print of personal loan agreements before signing to fully understand the fees you will incur.

 One-Time Balance Transfer Fee

-Most balance transfer promotions require a one time fee which costs around 3% to 5% of the total debt being transferred.
+Most balance transfer promotions require a one-time fee which costs around 3% to 5% of the total debt being transferred.
 The one-time fee for a balance transfer can be compared to the interest cost of a personal loan.